 Beighton Scoring System

-The Beighton Score is a simple validated system used to quantify joint laxity and hypermobility.
+The Beighton Scoring System is a simple validated system used to quantify joint laxity and hypermobility.
 If you think you may have hypermobility, you can check your Beighton Score using the table below

 Give yourself 1 point for each of the simple tests that you can do, with the maximum score being 9 points.
 Most people score less than 2, and only three to four in a hundred healthy people score 4 points or more.